kenkit/firebender/README.md

 Download the app and modify your settings.json to point to your account nfo. open the **Api page** on our **server** and copy the contents of that **text box** to your **settings.json**.
 Add your tor_port to the settings so that Firebender can connect through your tor client.
-Use your tor port(This app connects to our site using tor)
+Use the tor port which your tor browser listens to (This app connects to our site using tor)

 After setting up tor,